 There are a few warning signs that let us know it’s time to go see a vet sooner rather than later.
 Call your vet right away if:

-- Your dog’s shaking is accompanied with other symptoms, like lethargy, anxiety, diarrhea, limping, or vomiting.
+- Your dog’s shaking is accompanied by other symptoms, like lethargy, anxiety, diarrhea, limping, or vomiting.

 - Your dog’s trembling is interfering with normal behavior like playtime or sleeping.